Gionson13/CBuild/README.md

 Files:
   - filename.c
 OutputDir: bin
+ObjectDir: obj
+OutputType: Application
 ```

 You add every file you want to compile in Files and you're good to go.

 > All the filepath must be relative to the solution directory.

+The possible OutputType are `Application` and `StaticLibrary`.

 There are also other option: